The Department of the Senate has a single overarching outcome.

 To achieve this, the department ensures that the Senate, Senate committees, the President of the Senate, other senators, and members of the public are provided with a broad range of advisory and support services.
-The department is responsible to the Senate and all senators, and maintains complete impartiality in serving equally senators from all political parties and independent senators.
+The department is responsible to the Senate and all senators, and maintains complete impartiality in serving them.

 The department's four main areas of service provision are reflected in the following intermediate outcomes:

 - effective support for the Senate and all senators

 - public awareness of the Senate and its work

 - effective support for the Senate committees and certain joint committees

 - effective office and information technology support services for senators in their Parliament House offices.